Andrew Toney: Philadelphia 76ers (1980 to 1985)

-In 1985, he was subjected to the indignity of having two NBA employees camp outside his house all night, and then come to his door at 7:00 a.m. to insist he take a drug test, based on unsubstantiated rumors.
-He passed the test but believed the 76ers were behind it, which both the 76ers and NBA denied.
+After the 1984–85 season ended, Toney was subjected to the indignity of having two NBA employees camp outside his house all night, and then come to his door at 7:00 a.m. to insist he take a drug test, based on unsubstantiated rumors.
+Toney passed the test but believed the 76ers were behind it, which both the 76ers and NBA denied.
 The relationship between Toney and the 76ers continued to deteriorate in the ensuing years.
-This all led to some years of bitterness between Toney and 76ers management, though he and the owner at the time, Harold Katz, later improved their relationship.
-Some distance has continued between Toney and the team into the 21st century.
+The drug testing and ongoing dispute over his physical condition all led to years of bitterness between Toney and 76ers management, though he and team owner Harold Katz significantly improved their relationship and renewed contact with each other over time.
+Some distance has continued between Toney and the 76ers into the 21st century.